octobercms/october/CONTRIBUTING.md

 #### Reporting security issues

-If you wish to contact us privately about any security exploits in OctoberCMS you may find, you can find our email on the [OctoberCMS website](http://octobercms.com).
+If you wish to contact us privately about any security exploits in October you may find, you can find our email on the [October website](http://octobercms.com).

 ## Feature requests

-**Please don't use GitHub issues for suggesting a new feature.** If you have a feature idea, the best place to suggest it is the [OctoberCMS website forum](http://octobercms.com/forum/chan/feature-requests).
+**Please don't use GitHub issues for suggesting a new feature.** If you have a feature idea, the best place to suggest it is the [October website forum](http://octobercms.com/forum/chan/feature-requests).

 Only use GitHub if you are planning on contributing a new feature and developing it.
 If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [IRC](http://octobercms.com/chat).